PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Small Water, Big Fish

-- Fish during low-light conditions
+• Fish during low-light conditions when predators feel secure moving

 Understanding Largemouth Bass Habitat

-Primary ingredients:
+Primary habitat ingredients:

-- Depth changes (ledges, drop-offs, channels)
+• Significant depth changes (ledges, drop-offs, creek channels)

 Structure Fishing for Giants